22.8.12

 -susquehanna currents

-listening to the story in a sort of rapture (someone read over booming loudspeakers), i recall thinking that that was just the sort of artist one should be. but the story, the story! it took me years to reconcile myself to the fact that the children on the bridge were no longer. still, to my seven-year-old mind, the breathtaking (and, i felt then, completely tragic) tale whistler illustrated in three genius-concise frames was the essence of storytelling.
+listening to the story of whistler's bridge in a sort of rapture (someone read over booming loudspeakers), i recall thinking that that was just the sort of artist one should be. but the story! it took me years to reconcile myself to the fact that the children died. the breathtaking and utterly tragic tale, illustrated in three genius-concise frames, seemed then to be the essence of storytelling. it still does.

-addendum: it seems, reading a bit about cadet whistler's oddly carefree west point career, that he was perhaps not so much protesting the death of creativity as foreshadowing the demise of his unlikely -- and rather indulged -- tenure as one of the more disheveled members of the long gray line. [but this is only hearsay on my part.]
+[addendum: glancing at cadet whistler's oddly carefree west point career, those headstones might've also been a premonition of the demise of his somewhat indulged tenure in the long gray line. but this is only hearsay on my part.]

 No comments: